ChongXern/tp/docs/team/chongxern.md

 3. **Inactivity Timer**

 Used to check that the user is still inputting commands or is inactive.
-Also used for aforementioned `undo` command to check if 10 seconds has passed.
+After 2.5 min the application will check for availability, and after 3 min the application will shut down by itself.

 4. **Bug fixes**